ArjunSureshKumar92/CYOQ-CreateYourOwnQueue/README.md

 > ```git push```

 ## Run application
-Step 1: Get all the dependencies.
-On your command line, enter:
-> ```npm install```

-Step 2: Run the server.
+Step 1: Run the server.
 On the command line:
 > ```npm start```

-Step 3: Go to the site at `localhost:4200` on your browser.
+Step 2: Go to the site at `localhost:4200` on your browser.

-Step 4: Stop application in the command line by pressing `Ctrl+C`
+Step 3: Stop application in the command line by pressing `Ctrl+C`